Dress code for the conferment events

 Alternative 2: A dark suit.

-Conferment ceremony, event of celebration at Kulttuurikasarmi and ecumenical jubilee in the Temppeliaukio Church
+Conferment ceremony, Secular jubilee at Kulttuurikasarmi and Ecumenical jubilee in the Temppeliaukio Church (master)

 Alternative 1: A white full-length long-sleeved one-piece or two-piece attire.
 White gloves, white evening shoes and white tights.
 No handbag.
 The promovendi wear a wreath.

 Alternative 2: A tailcoat and a black waistcoat.
 Black dress shoes and black socks.
+White gloves.
 The promovendi wear a wreath.

 Alternative 1: A white full-length one-piece or two-piece attire.
 White gloves, white evening shoes and tights.
 The attire can be the same as in the conferment ceremony.
 A white handbag.
 The conferred master’s promovendi wear a wreath.